adegans/Goosle/readme.md

 Example for every midnight \
 `0 0 * * * wget -qO - https://example.com/goosle-cron.php?a=YOUR_HASH`

 Why a few minutes past the hour?
 Because most people run stuff exactly on the hour or some other predictable interval like 15 or 30 minutes.
-Running things a few minutes later spreads server load.
+Running things a few minutes offset helps spread server load.

 ## Authorizing access to the Openverse search API
-OpenVerse image search provides (mostly) royalty free images. \
+Openverse image search provides (mostly) royalty free images. \
 Millions of high quality photos from photographers from all over the world. \
-If you're into high quality photo backgrounds, need images for blogs and articles or just like to look at high-res anything, then Openverse is a useful engine to use.
+If you're into high quality photo backgrounds, need images for blogs and articles or just like to look at high-res anything, then Openverse is a useful engine to use. \
+Check out Openverse here: [https://www.openverse.com](https://www.openverse.com)

-To use Openverse Image Search you'll need to register Goosle for an oAUTH access token.
+To use Openverse Image Search you'll need to register Goosle for an oAUTH access token. \

-Goosle includes a oAuth routine to easily register for an access token. \
+Goosle includes a oAuth routine to easily register for an access token.

 - In your browser navigate to your goosle setup and add /functions/oauth-openverse.php to the url (ex. example.com/functions/oauth-openverse.php or example.com/functions/oauth-openverse.php?a=YOUR_HASH).
 - Follow the onscreen prompts to get an authorization token to use Openverse.
 - When prompted save the Client ID and Client Secret somewhere on your computer, in a note or something.
 Should the token file that Goosle creates get lost you'll need these strings to continue using Openverse.